 Major Sir George Francis Cecil Brooke, 3rd Bt.1

 M, #23321, b.
 30 March 1916, d.
-1982
+27 December 1982

-Major Sir George Francis Cecil Brooke, 3rd Bt. was educated at Stowe School, Buckingham, Buckinghamshire, England.1 He gained the rank of Major in the service of the 17th/21st Lancers.1 He fought in the Second World War, where he was wounded and mentioned in despatches.1 He was invested as a Member, Order of the British Empire (M.B.E.) in 1949.1 He succeeded to the title of 3rd Baronet Brooke, of Summerton, co.
+He was educated at Stowe School, Buckingham, Buckinghamshire, EnglandG.1 He gained the rank of Major in the 17th/21st Lancers.1 He fought in the Second World War, where he was wounded and mentioned in despatches.1 He was appointed Member, Order of the British Empire (M.B.E.) in 1949.1 He succeeded as the 3rd Baronet Brooke, of Summerton, co.
 Dublin [U.K., 1903] on 4 November 1954.1 He retired from the military in 1958.1

 Children of Major Sir George Francis Cecil Brooke, 3rd Bt. and Lady Melissa Eva Caroline Wyndham-Quin